Arctic Front Family of Cardiac Cryoablation Catheters

 Cardiac Ablation for Atrial Fibrillation

 Arctic Front was the first anatomical balloon technology using cryo energy on the market.
 The balloon featured four jets.

 Arctic Front Advance™ features improved temperature uniformity with EvenCool™ cryo technology (8 jets), enabling more contiguous lesions.*

 Built on the proven Arctic Front platform, Arctic Front Advance Pro™ is the newest product in the cryoballoon portfolio.
 It features a 40% shorter tip and is designed to enable improved visualization of time to isolation (TTI).*

 The next generation Arctic Front Advance Pro™ Cryoballoon was developed to allow for improved time-to-isolation visualization,1-6 which enables physician-tailored dosing protocols7 and may result in improved procedural efficiency such as decreased procedure time without compromising efficacy.1-8Learn More

 With its proven safety and efficacy profile, the Arctic Front family of cryoballoons are approved in the U.S. to treat drug refractory, recurrent, symptomatic, paroxysmal, and persistent atrial fibrillation (episode duration less than 6 months).9 The cryoballoon is used for AF physiological intervention that delivers a consistent, simple pulmonary vein isolation (PVI) ablation procedure with safe cryo technology.
-Over 500,000 patients worldwide have been treated with the cryoballoon.10
+Over 650,000 patients worldwide have been treated with the cryoballoon.10

 1. Guide wire lumen.
 Facilitates injection of contrast to confirm occlusion of the vein.
 Placement of the guide wire through the lumen helps direct the catheter to the targeted vein.